 Jewelry Television (JTV.com) sells a magnetic wand made with a neodymium magnet (grade not specified) for testing the quality/purity of metals used in jewelry.
-This wand is adequate for testing metal settings, but not for testing gemstones because the magnet is smaller and has a lower pull force than what we recommend.
-We found that gem responses to the JTV magnetic wand are significantly weaker than gem responses to the 1/2” X 1/2" N-52 grade magnetic wand that we use as the standard size and strength for magnetic testing.
+This wand is adequate for testing metal settings, but it is not well-suited for testing gemstones because the magnet is smaller and has a lower pull force than what we recommend for standardized gem testing.
+We found that gem responses to the JTV magnetic wand are significantly weaker than gem responses to the 1/2” X 1/2" N52 grade magnetic wand that we use.

 This Cheap Ring Casting is Picked Up

 by a Neodymium Magnet